-For almost a year now, Facebook has been working behind the scenes to create a Facebook Messenger “unsend” feature that would allow you to permanently delete messages you’ve sent to others from both your side of the conversation and theirs.
-The new feature is rolling out now to select countries, via TechCrunch.
+For most of 2018, Facebook was working behind the scenes to create a Facebook Messenger unsend feature which would allow you to permanently delete messages you’ve sent to others from both your side of the conversation and theirs.
+The unsend feature is live now in the Facebook Messenger Android mobile app.

-Although this unsend feature will be helpful for retracting messages you regret sending, it will not be nearly as powerful as you might expect it to have been.
+Below, we’re going to show you how the feature works.
+However, before we get into that, you need to know about the limitations present within Facebook Messenger unsend.
+Although this new tool will be helpful for retracting messages you regret sending, it will not be nearly as powerful as you might have expected it to be.

 The biggest limitation with Facebook Messenger unsend is that you only have a 10-minutes-long window to delete your messages.
 Once that 10 minutes is up, the message is stuck in the conversation permanently.

 Another limitation is that you can only delete messages you have sent.
 This means if you send a message you regret and the person sees and responds to it, you can only delete the original message you pushed.
-In other words, the person’s response will stick around forever, unless they decide to delete it as well within their own 10-minute window.
+In other words, the person’s response — which could make it clear what your original message said — will stick around forever, unless they decide to delete it as well within their own 10-minute window.

 Finally, although you’ve deleted the message, Facebook still holds onto it for an unannounced length of time.
 This policy is to prevent bullies from sending nasty messages, deleting them, and then there being no proof the message was ever sent.
 Facebook did not disclose how long messages will be stored on the server but did say they will eventually be deleted.